BZoennchen/Pages/_posts/2026-04-03-cruelty-and-solidarity-en.md

 He would probably reject digital surveillance as a new form of cruelty that prevents solidarity.

 Futhermore, his hope for an ever-growing solidarity presupposes that the material conditions still permit this expansion at all.
+Here, Carolin Amlinger reports: "the resentful feel fundamentally bocked in their progress as if ones life is overlaid by mud".
 That is why he would agree with Han's observation that "depoliticization" is a danger, but he would call for speaking once again about "bread-and-butter issues" rather than philosophically condemning the whole of modernity.
 Here, however, Rorty's approach runs up against a limit that he himself did not see: his concept of solidarity remains *anthropocentric*---he asks who can suffer pain and humiliation and draws the circle of the moral exactly there.
 **The earth does not speak**, so it does not feature in his account.